 The route MS-DOS utility enables computers to view and modify the computer's route table.

-The tracert command in MS-DOS and Windows or the traceroute command in Unix and Linux and variants is another commonly used network command to help determine network related issues or slowdowns.
-Using this command you can view a listing of how a network packet travels through the network and where it may fail or slow down.
-Using this information you can determine the computer, router, switch or other network device possibly causing your network issues.
+The tracert command in MS-DOS and Windows (known as traceroute in Unix-like operating systems) is a useful tool for diagnosing network issues.
+It displays a list of how a network packet travels through the network and where it may fail or slow down.
+Using this information you can determine the computer, or network device causing your connectivity issue.

 The whois command available in Unix and Linux variants helps allow a user to identify a domain name.
 This command provides information about a domain name much like the WHOIS on network solutions.
-In some cases the domain information will be provided from Network Solutions.
+In some cases, the domain information are provided from Network Solutions.

 The winipcfg command available in Windows allows a user to display network and network adapter information.
 Here, a user can find such information as an IP address, Subnet Mask, Gateway, etc.